Topic-specific policies

 Status of the standard

 The third edition is currently in preparation, to reflect ISO/IEC 27002:2022.
-It may revert to a TR with a revised title “Information security, cybersecurity and privacy protection - Guidelines for the assessment of information security controls” and a new abstract:
+It may revert to a Technical Report.
+The title will reflect the committee’s new name “Information security, cybersecurity and privacy protection - Guidelines for the assessment of information security controls” and a new abstract is likely:

 “This Technical Report provides guidance for assessing the implementation of ISMS controls determined through a risk-based approach for information security management.
 It supports the information security risk management process and assessment of ISMS controls by explaining the relationship between the ISMS and its supporting controls.”